lwear/FirebaseTicTacToe/README.md

 ## TASK 7: Deal with state changes.
 ### Watch and complete Task 7: <https://youtu.be/ri25ktZjZtk>
  1. Modify updateChanges so that:
-    b. detect state changes and take non-final actions: if both players are online update bothPlayersOnline
+    - detect state changes and take non-final actions: if both players are online update bothPlayersOnline
-    c. detect state changes and take final actions: both players online and someone disconnects, only one player, gameBoard is null,
+    - detect state changes and take final actions: both players online and someone disconnects, only one player, gameBoard is null,